 I really like the Paul M. Awapuhi Ginger shampoo because:

 1) it smells nice to me: not strong and smells of ginger

-2) it's REALLY thick and concentrated - you need very little of it and it will last a long time if used as it should be (put a small amount: about 2-3 pea sizes in your palm, add a little water and massage into hair, repeat as many times as necessary).
-Very concentrated shampoos aren't meant to just be put on your scalp - they might dry it out
+2) it's REALLY thick and concentrated - you need very little of it and it will last a long time if used as it should be.
+Put a small amount: about 2-3 pea sizes in your palm, add a little water, LATHER UP, and massage into hair.
+Repeat as many times as necessary.
+Very concentrated shampoos aren't meant to be put straight onto your hair - they might dry it out and unbalance your scalp

-3) it balances my hair and scalp: I can go 3 days instead of 2 before I have to wash my hair, and it doesn't dry my hair out
+3) it balances my hair and scalp: I can go 3 days instead of 2 before I have to wash my hair.
+At the same time, it doesn't dry my hair out

 4) it keeps my hair hydrated and very soft

 5) It washes my hair effectively.
 Notice: I only use hair serum of some kind usually, but it can handle some hairspray too.
 If I have something like oil treatment in my hair, I mix my shampoo with baking powder for the first wash, while the second is just shampoo.
 I often follow up with 2:3 vinegar:water to get the pH back down for really silky hair.
 You can also use a clarifying shampoo from time to time, if you have put a lot of styling products in your hair.
 I prefer baking powder and vinegar mainly because it works well for me - actually well, not "good for being a natural product"

 3) If you have very dry hair, you might prefer the Aquage Silkening Shampoo.
 I know it works well for colour-treated hair too.

 4) I don't know how this works for colour treated hair - mine is coloured 7 times, but right now I care little about what colour it is